 - First independent verification of the nonexistence of ovals in a projective plane of order ten

-In the process of performing these verifications MathCheck has also explicitly constructed a number of combinatorial objects:
+In the process of performing these verifications, MathCheck has also explicitly constructed many new combinatorial objects:

 - Enumerated all Williamson matrices in even orders up to order 70 for the first time (finding over 100,000 new Williamson matrices—resulting in the first proof that Williamson matrices exist in all orders of the form 2k)

-- Found one previously undiscovered set of Williamson matrices in order 63
+- Found a previously undiscovered set of Williamson matrices in order 63

 - Found eight-Williamson matrices in all odd orders up to and including 35 for the first time